 - The Yale Philosophy Review—a bi-annual journal that showcases the best and most original of philosophic thought by undergraduate students, worldwide.

-Guides to Good Writing
+Guides to Reading, Writing and Doing Philosophy

 - A Guide to Writing Philosophy Essays—by Colin Allen (Indiana University).

 - Guidelines on Writing a Philosophy Paper—by James Pryor (New York University).